Tamahere: Tamahere coolstore explosion

 On 5 April 2008 a coolstore caught fire and one fireman was killed and seven injured, when 400 kg of a propane and ethane refrigerant exploded.
 The site is being developed in to housing.

 Education

+John Eldon Gorst visited Tamahere in 1861 and noted the school there had been abandoned.
+The teacher blamed the growing tensions between the Crown and Mãori but Wiremu Tamihana told Gorst that the teacher had spent too much time in Auckland that the pupils simply left by the time he returned.